-Members of the Body and Self Research Area investigate the multisensory representation of the body and the bodily self by using the methods of cognitive neuroscience.
+Members of the Body and Self group investigate the multisensory representation of the body and the bodily self by using the methods of cognitive neuroscience.

-The Body and Self Research Area is part of the Brain and Cognition Research Group.
+Body and Self is part of the ARU Centre for Mind and Behaviour.

-Out of body illusion can tackle chronic pain - new paper by James Pamment and Jane Aspell in the European Journal of Pain.
+Out of body illusion can tackle chronic pain – paper by Dr James Pamment and Dr Jane Aspell in the European Journal of Pain.
+See video below: